Jakub2222250/kindle-to-anki/readme.md

 |:-----:|:----:|
 | <img width="300" alt="Cloze" src="https://github.com/user-attachments/assets/6f6074e7-3732-4bf6-9cd2-3a141f68fd28" /> | <img width="300" alt="Cloze Back" src="https://github.com/user-attachments/assets/1709a8fe-e143-462a-a0b2-67642ac5b7c8" /> |

-## Why Anki?

-Anki's spaced repetition algorithm is one of the most effective tools for long-term vocabulary retention.
-While Kindle's built-in Vocabulary Builder is convenient, it has limitations:

-- **Context-specific definitions**: Kindle shows generic dictionary entries.
-This tool performs word sense disambiguation to display only the meaning relevant to your reading context.
-- **Optimal lexical units**: Rather than looking up single words, the tool identifies the smallest unit worth learning—whether that's an idiom, phrasal verb, or collocation.
-- **Cloze deletions**: Cards use cloze format to test active recall of the word in its original sentence context.
-- **Collocations**: Cards include common word pairings to help you use new vocabulary naturally.

 ## How It Works

-Each major step of language analysis—lexical unit identification, word sense disambiguation, translation, and collocations—leverages LLM APIs such as OpenAI GPT.
-This project has no affiliation with OpenAI or any other provider and is free to use; you provide your own API keys.
+Each processing step—lexical unit identification, word sense disambiguation, translation, and collocations—uses LLM APIs such as OpenAI GPT.
+This project has no affiliation with OpenAI or any other provider; you provide your own API keys.

-API costs are generally inexpensive: on the order of $1–2 per 1000 words collected in my experience.
+API costs are modest: roughly $1–2 per 1000 words in my experience.

-The provider/runtime architecture allows each step to be implemented differently—for example, using a local LLM if desired.
-Even the Kindle Vocabulary Builder card collection can be replaced with a different source if implemented.
+The modular architecture allows each step to use a different provider—including local LLMs if desired.
+The vocabulary source can also be swapped out if you want to use something other than Kindle.

-Additional features:
-- **AnkiConnect integration**: Sends generated cards directly to Anki—no manual import needed.
-- **Smart duplicate detection**: Prunes duplicates automatically, but keeps repeated words if they appear in different contexts with different meanings.
-- **Incremental imports**: Tracks timestamps of previous imports to avoid reprocessing.
-- **API result caching**: Caches LLM responses to avoid repeated calls in case of failures or restarts.

 ## Prerequisites

 - [Python](https://www.python.org/downloads/)
 - [Anki Desktop](https://apps.ankiweb.net/)
+- [OpenAI API account](https://platform.openai.com/) — $5 in API credits covers approximately 1500–2000 flashcards

 ## Installation